zhenkyle/emacs_journal/content/projectile.md

 date = 2020-01-16T15:00:00Z
 +++

-Projectile is a popular project interaction library for Emacs.
-Here is it's [home page][1], and [documents][2].
+[Projectile][1] is a popular project interaction library for Emacs.
+Here is official [documentation][2].

+#Features

-Project means a groups of files together, especially code.
-Accroding to [this EmacsWiki page][3], different project management libraries have different views of projects.
-There are a lot of Projectile alternatives, for example CEDET, which seem like buildin in Emacs, I haven't tried yet.
-EmacsWiki recommends it is probably not useful to use more than one of these at the same time, for the same project.
-So after a little research I decided to try Projectile first.
+Project means a groups of files together, especially code, accroding to the [EmacsWiki CategoryProject][3] page.
+Different project management libraries have different views of projects.
+As far as I know, a project will always have a root directory in which contains all project files.
+There are many Projectile alternatives,including CEDET, which seem like came out earlier and more advanced, I haven't tried it yet.
+EmacsWiki recommends it is probably not useful to use more both of them at the same time, for the same project.
+So I decided to try Projectile first.

 # Install